 Stain Finish for Highly Figured Hardwoods Recipe

 Adding color to highly figured hardwood can be tricky.
-Without proper technique the results can be disappointing.
-Follow our step-by-step instructions and product recommendations for superior results.
+Without the proper technique, the results can be disappointing to say the least.
+Follow our step-by-step instructions and product recommendations below for superior results.

 Step by Step Instructions